 Formerly a tenured university art professor before moving to the Gorge, Joy has over 30 years of experience teaching art to all ages.
 Joy has been a teaching artist for Arts in Education of the Gorge for 16 years.
 Additionally, Joy has been offering educational and fun art experiences at Joy’s Art Studio for 10 years, where students are provided with a supportive atmosphere in which to feel confident and creative.
 Joy specializes in painting, drawing, and printmaking.

 expression with students.
-I believe everyone is an artist and that being creative is part of the human spirit.
-I focus on the artistic process, not the product.
-I am also trained in Expressive Nature-Based Art and Local Tribal History.
+She believes everyone is an artist and that being creative is part of the human spirit.
+She focuses on the artistic process, not the product.
+Pamela is trained in Expressive Nature-Based Art and Local Tribal History.

-Shelley am inspired by connection to the natural world and the people I encounter through my work and travel.
-The arts give me a place to explore and express, every single day.
-I work closely with K12 students, teachers, organizations, elders, school districts and nonprofits in Oregon, Washington, Alaska and Hawaii rooted in intercultural understanding, visual arts exploration, and healing-centered engagement to amplify student voice through visual and digital storytelling.
+Shelley is inspired by connection to the natural world and the people she encounters through work and travel.
+The arts give her a place to explore and express, every single day.
+Shelley works closely with K12 students, teachers, organizations, elders, school districts and nonprofits in Oregon, Washington, Alaska and Hawaii rooted in intercultural understanding, visual arts exploration, and healing-centered engagement to amplify student voice through visual and digital storytelling.

 Jodi grew up in Montana and has a BA from Montana State University in Graphic Design and Printmaking.
 She loves to create.
 Jodi uses art for journaling and soul calming.
 Her house is filled with art supplies and she and her daughter often have several projects going on at once (much to her husbands dismay).
 Creating Art makes Jodi happy.

-My creative expression stems from a deep curiosity and love for nature and humanity.
-Working in rhythm with the seasons allows me to explore a range of artistic disciplines, including sculpture, wood carving, textile art, painting and drawing.
-Living along the Columbia River Gorge nourishes my belief that life and art endlessly influence one another.
-It is with great joy and enthusiasm that I share my love for art and nature with people of all ages.
+Ana's creative expression stems from a deep curiosity and love for nature and humanity.
+Working in rhythm with the seasons allows her to explore a range of artistic disciplines, including sculpture, wood carving, textile art, painting and drawing.
+Living along the Columbia River Gorge nourishes her belief that life and art endlessly influence one another.
+It is with great joy and enthusiasm that Ana shares a love for art and nature with people of all ages.

-A lifelong painter and printmaker with a BA in fine arts, I've taught art workshops in schools for over 2 decades, engaging kids' minds and hands with new tools and processes that build on their understanding of composition, color theory, art history, and self-expression.
+A lifelong painter and printmaker with a BA in fine arts, Sharyn has taught art workshops in schools for over 2 decades, engaging kids' minds and hands with new tools and processes that build on their understanding of composition, color theory, art history, and self-expression.
 Art saves lives!

-I create functional art primarily using wood & wire, letting the material guide me through an intuitive and spontaneous process.
-I love sharing that sense of discovery with students—helping them explore how function and beauty can come together through hands-on making, curiosity, and play.
-My goal is for each student to experience the joy that comes from creating something real and uniquely their own.
+Lacey creates functional art primarily using wood & wire, letting the material guide an intuitive and spontaneous process.
+Lacey loves sharing that sense of discovery with students—helping them explore how function and beauty can come together through hands-on making, curiosity, and play.
+Her goal is for each student to experience the joy that comes from creating something real and uniquely their own.

 Arts in Education of the Gorge